awsdocs/aws-doc-sdk-examples/swift/example_code/s3/README.md

-To build one of these examples in Xcode, navigate to the example's directory (such as the `DeleteObjects` directory, to build that example), then type `xed.` to open the example directory in Xcode.
+To build one of these examples in Xcode, navigate to the example's directory (such as the `DeleteObjects` directory, to build that example), then type `xed .` to open the example directory in Xcode.
 You can then use standard Xcode build and run commands.

 ### Prerequisites